huboles/metaforge/README.md

 ## about

-metaforge is a static site generator that lets you write something once, and re-use it across your site. it requires previous knowledge of html, and doesn't come with pre-made themes or templates except for a completely bare skeleton directory. it gives you extremely fine grained control over the generated html, customizing each pattern to a source file with variables and mappable arrays.
+metaforge is a static site generator that lets you write something once, and re-use it across your site.

+metaforge doesn't come with pre-made themes or templates except for a completely bare skeleton directory. it gives you extremely fine grained control over the generated html, customizing each pattern to a source file with variables and mappable arrays.

 metaforge also lets you write metapatterns that contain classes, masking choices to a